youmebangbang/TTS-dataset-tools/README.md

 # Automated-TTS-dataset-builder
 Transcribe audio via Google Speech to Text API with speaker separation (diarization).
-Automatically generate TTS dataset using audio and associated text.
-Make cuts under a custom length.
+Automatically generate TTS datasets using audio and associated text.
 Uses aeneas to force align text to audio.
-Create more source text and audio by splitting entries and combining end and beginning halves.
+Create even more source text and audio by splitting entries and combining end and beginning halves.
 Quickly proofread and edit cuts.

 Run dataset_gui.py for GUI tools.